 Since this is Father’s Day, I’d like to take a minute to honor the dads out there.
 You guys ROCK being a daddy.
 You’re incredible!

-We appreciate your love, your support… even the weird bonding thing you do with the kids that doesn’t make sense but totally works.
+We appreciate your love, your support… even the weird bonding thing you do with the kids which doesn’t really make sense but totally works.
 (It’s Star Wars for my family.
 I’d happily go my entire life without watching it; but since hubby and the kids bonded over their love for Darth Vader, those movies play all too often.)

 Even though sometimes they have questionable tastes in movies (lookin’ at you, hubby), dads are amazing and indispensable.

 Yet it seems like we forget to mention fathers when it comes to breastfeeding.
 If you Google dads and breastfeeding, most of what you find will be articles telling guys why and how they should support moms as they breastfeed.
 No one really talks about how breastfeeding pays off for the father.

 So here it is, you guys!
 Here’s what’s in it for the dads: